Skip to main content

 Broader (including salary benefits)

-While a family pension provides essential support, it may not always be sufficient to meet all future needs, particularly in light of inflation and rising medical costs.
+While a family pension provides essential support, it may not always be sufficient to meet all future needs, particularly given inflation and rising medical costs.
 This is where private pension plans come into the picture.

 What are the Tax Benefits of Pension Plans?

-Apart from family pension, if you have invested in eligible pension plans, you may be entitled to tax benefits under Section 80CCC and 10(10A) of the Income Tax Act.
+Apart from family pension, if you have invested in eligible pension plans, you may be entitled to tax benefits under Section 123 of the Income Tax Act 2025, read with Schedule XV (formerly 80CCC of the Income Tax Act, 1961) and Section 19 of the Income Tax Act 2025 (formerly 10(10A) of the Income Tax Act, 1961).

 • Commuted pension (lump sum withdrawal) may be partially tax-free